Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 the timezone.

-Then an administration user is created, and the security configuration from [Linode's Security Guide][linode-secure] is applied, including SSH Hardening, Fail2Ban, & an IPTables ruleset.
+Then an administration user is created, and the security configuration from [Linode's Security Guide][linode-secure] is applied, including Unattended Upgrades, SSH Hardening, Fail2Ban, & an IPTables ruleset.